Abhisek-Ray99/Abhisek-Ray99/README.md

 ## I'm a fullstack web Developer from india!!

 - 🔭 I currently learning reactJS and django!
-- 🌱 I’m a student in computer science🤣
+- 👯I’m a student in computer science
-- 👯 I’m looking to collaborate with other developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and develop some more skills.
 - ⚡ Fun fact: I love to partcipate in athlete games
 <img align="right" alt="GIF" src="./github.gif?raw=true" width="580" height="400" />